What makes Nepal different than other countries

 Religious Harmony

-Nepal is known for its religious harmony and the coexistence of Hinduism and Buddhism.
+Nepal’s religious harmony and the coexistence of Hinduism and Buddhism are well known.
 Both religions have influenced each other, resulting in a unique cultural fusion.
-Temples and monasteries coexist side by side, and festivals of both faiths are celebrated with great enthusiasm throughout the country.
+Temples and monasteries stand side by side, and people celebrate festivals of both faiths with great enthusiasm throughout the country.

 Temples and Sacred Sites